 Start recovering before you begin

+That’s right, running recovery actually starts before you even head out!
 It might sound a bit backwards, but a large part of your race recovery will come from what you do before starting your run.
 First off you want to make sure you’re properly hydrated – running out of steam (well, water) during a race and getting dehydrated can drastically reduce your performance and can make you feel downright awful.
+For longer runs you can also use running recovery drinks which contain minerals and electrolytes to replace those lost through sweat during your run.

-When you start your run you’ll want to make sure you stretch out all your muscles and get your body warmed up and ready to go.
+Stretching before your run only takes a few minutes, but could prevent weeks of time out due to injuries!
+When you start your run, you’ll want to make sure you stretch out all your muscles and get your body warmed up and ready to go.
 Start off with some simple leg stretches, and then try and incorporate some core, arm and upper body stretches.
-One you’ve give your whole body a stretch, set off at slow pace to start warming up.
+One you’ve given your whole body a stretch, set off at slow pace to ease into your run.

-After a few minutes you can start to build up speed and momentum as your body will be ready to go.
-If you try to set off too fast your body won’t be prepared and you will find the run won’t go well and your recovery will suffer for it.
-You may also want to invest in some compressive clothes – these are tight to the skin which will encourage blood flow to places you wear them.
-Your body needs this fresh blood to aid in the recovery process so it’s worth investing in some at least for your legs if not the rest of your body too.
+After a few minutes at a comfortable, slower pace, you can start to build up speed and momentum as your body will be ready to go.
+If you try to set off too fast your body won’t be prepared, and you will find that you may struggle to run to the best of your ability and your recovery will suffer for it.
+You may also want to invest in some compressive clothes – these are tight to the skin which will encourage blood flow around the parts of the body they are worn.
+Your body needs this fresh blood to aid in the recovery process so it’s worth investing in some compression wear at least for your legs if not the rest of your body too.

 Begin to recover

-In order to repair and build up those muscles, your body needs fuel - in the form of protein and carbohydrates.
-Ideally you’ll want to eat within 30mins of finishing your run and have a meal that is packed full of protein.
+In order to repair and build up those muscles, your body also needs fuel - in the form of protein and carbohydrates.
+Ideally you’ll want to eat some running recovery food within 30mins of finishing your run and have a meal that is packed full of protein.
 A protein shake is ideal as will have plenty of the necessary nutrients and in liquid form can be absorbed quicker.